sariths/eppy/readme.txt

 try the examples documented in ./eplusscripting/example_index.txt

 also see ./eplusscripting/install.txt for install instructions
-# leora - more and more leora
+# leora - more and more leora and more